-If you’re trying to cut down on your meat consumption or just add more vegetables into your meal plans, this Easy Vegetarian Minestrone Soup is a great place to start.
+If you’re trying to cut down on your meat consumption or just add more vegetables into your meal plans, this easy Vegan Minestrone Soup is a great place to start.

 It also makes great leftovers the next day.
 Pack it up in a thermos for a cozy warm-you-up lunch at work or school.

 Ingredients you need

 Tomatoes ~ Canned crushed tomatoes are the base of this easy soup.
 If you only have diced or whole peeled tomatoes, you can purée them first in a blender before adding them to the soup.

 When I was growing up, we always made this soup using V8 or sometimes, Spicy V8.
 It is delicious, but high in sodium.
 If you go this route, hold off on adding any extra salt.

 Broth ~ Use low sodium vegetable broth and adjust the taste by adding your own salt, if necessary.